p3et/dmgm/README.md

 + *graph:* A pair with of two collections of vertex ids and edge ids.
 + *graph collection:* A collection of graph ids.

-Note that `long` which represents a data element may have multiple roles.
+Note that a `long` which represents a data element may have multiple roles.
 For example, a data element may be vertex of a graph but represent a graph itself and edges may connect graphs with graph collections.
 This flexibility should be used for provenance (e.g., graph collection B was extractd from graph A) but not for algorithmic purposes.

 ### Labels and Properties
 All data elements may have a label and arbitrary properties.